Suicidal Ideation

 By William Lynes.

 Suicidal ideation is a clinical term used to describe thoughts of suicide or wanting to take one’s life.
-These thoughts do not occur suddenly, but rather evolve over time in individuals who eventually attempt suicide.
+These thoughts do not occur suddenly but rather evolve in individuals who eventually attempt suicide.
 Generally, this evolution follows four distinctive stages.

 Acknowledge: